ClearC2/package-template/README.md

 $ cd ..
 $ rm -rf package-template.git
 ````
-6. Change your `package.json` to conform to your new package instead of `c2-map`.
+6. Change your `package.json` to conform to your new package instead of `package-template`.
 This includes:
     - name
     - description
     - keywords